stouffer/EvoGeoModules/manuscript/manuscript.md

 parasites or pollinators), but also how these interactions at matched to the tree of the species receiving them (*e.g.* hosts or plants).
-This is true whether or not the species complex are coevolving: in fact, neutral interactions can yield perfectly matching co-phylogenies [@pois152wc].
-Consequently, many of the systems that have been described as exhibiting significant phylogenetic structure of interactions ultimately deviate from this last constraint, and this can occur for a variety of factors that stem from how other species evolved and established, lost, or maintained interactions throughout their joint evolutionary history.
+This is true whether or not the species complex are coevolving: in fact, neutral interactions can yield perfectly matching co-phylogenies [@pois15wce].
+Consequently, many of the systems that have been described as exhibiting significant phylogenetic structure of interactions ultimately deviate from this last constraint, and this can occur for a variety of factors that stem from how other species evolved and established, lost, or maintained interactions throughout their joint evolutionary history (in addition to the fact that species may have different impacts on one another, *i.e.* the effect of any interaction on the community-level cophylogenetic signal is not expected to be equal).
 Nonetheless, detecting matching phylogenies for interacting clades indicates that their shared evolutionary history is long standing and is therefore suggestive that their extant ecological structure is an outcome of ancestral constraints and/or co-adaptation [@nuis15pri].

 It is important to note further that discovering matching phylogenies does not mean that coevolutionary dynamics---*sensu* @thom99rmc---took place at any time.
-In fact, coevolution is not expected to necessarily result in matching phylogenies nor are matching phylogenies only produced through coevolution [@pois152wc].
+In fact, coevolution is not expected to necessarily result in matching phylogenies nor are matching phylogenies only produced through coevolution [@pois15wce].
 It follows that community-level measures of phylogenetic signal, while they *do* quantify how closely interactions are a product of phylogeny, do not allow us to draw conclusions on coevolution.
 Nevertheless, interaction-level measures are useful, in that, when expressed as the contribution of interactions